One-Touch Soccer logo

 d) Straight Red Card = 5-minute Time Penalty AND ejection

 The player who commits a carded offense serves the Time Penalty, seated in his or her team bench area, until its expiration and the Referee beckons the player back onto the field.
 This includes goalkeepers.
 If a substitute in the bench area or non-player personnel commits a carded offense, on-field players are designated by their teams to serve the Time Penalty in order to satisfy the requirement for playing short-handed.
+When a player is ejected, another player on the offending team must be designated to serve the time penalty.

 11.2 - Short-Handed Play